trothr/blog/Marilyn/2020/20200104-better-for-knowing-you.md

 During the memorial services, and in countless tributes, people were better for having known Marilyn.
 More so for me.

-Across the table sat Scott Bennett, a man with better groomed hair than mine.
+Across the table at dinner sat Scott Bennett, a man with better groomed hair than mine.
 I already mentioned how Marilyn changed me for the better even in little grooming habits.
 (And here's hoping that's not TMI.)